 Additional dates and times of these meetings will be posted here, on the City's Electronic Posting Board, and via Newton Highlands Google discussion group.
 Events relating zoning by other groups are listed below

-The topics discussed at the next City Council meeting on the 800 housing unit mixed use development proposed for Needham and Oak Streets will be on November 13, time TBD.
-This hearing will focus on site design and open space.
-The Land Use committee has announced a tentative schedule for hearing on the project.
+The topics discussed at the next City Council meeting on the 800 housing unit mixed use development proposed for Needham and Oak Streets will be transportation,.design guidelines, community benefits and mitigation, rezoning.
 Detailed information about the project including a description of the project, images of the proposed project, planning memos, actual plans and permit applications, and the tentative hearing schedule are available at http://www.newtonma.gov/gov/planning/current/devrev/hip/northland.asp.